 6. Ever tried the sauce?

 The famous ‘ Worcester Sauce’ is an acquired taste!
 It’s a spicy condiment usually used in savory dishes.
 It was invented by two chemists, John Wheeler Lea and William Henry Perrins, in Worcester in the early 1800s.

-Their names inspired the name of the sauce and company subsequently named ‘Lea and Perrins’ still popular today.
+Their names inspired the name of the sauce and the company subsequently named ‘Lea and Perrins’ is still popular today.
 Many people slather it on cheese on toast, for example!

 7. It’s a county well known for its music.

 Edward Elgar, the composer of world-famous classical music, was born six miles north of Worcester on June 2nd, 1857.
 He gained acclaim as a master of composition during a period of ‘Romanticism’ and his music is still played today, usually annually at the London Proms.